chocolatey/choco-wiki/Troubleshooting.md

   A ".nuspec" is part of an uncompiled package.
 For installation you need to ensure that is compiled.
 See `choco pack -?`.

+* For your next step in troubleshooting, please see [403 unauthorized issues](#im-getting-a-403-unauthorized-issue-when-attempting-to-use-the-community-package-repository).

 If you have determined all of this is good to go, take a look at what Chocolatey tells you when you run with `-dv --noop` and see how it is setting sources, etc.